spiral/docs/components/views.md

     public function getView();

     /**
-     * True if view has been already compiled and cached somewhere.
+     * True if view has been compiled and cached somewhere already.
      *
      * @return bool
      */